BinodAlgo/users-management-api/README.md

 This project is licensed under the MIT License.

 ### Contact
 If you have any question or feedback, feel free to contact me or [mail me](mailto:achabinod1112@gmail.com).
-You can also visit my website [here](https://www.binodcodemaster.com) for more contact info.
+You can also vi sit my website [here](https://www.binodcodemaster.com) to see more interesting projects.